genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 <figcaption>Once the sample metadata file has been imported, click <strong>Publish</strong> to save the changes.
 Save the changes by adding a name to this new version, e.g., <strong>Samples metadata has been added</strong>.
 The version names can be customized with names, dates, descriptions, etc.</figcaption>

-## Import Libraries and preparations
+## Import Libraries and Preparations

 **Add Libraries and Preparations**:

 In addition to sample metadata, you can also add Libraries and Preparations metadata.
 To do so, click on the tab **\+More** to display both options:

 ![52More.png](doc-odm-user-guide/images/52More.png)
-<figcaption>Click on the option <strong>+More</strong> to add Libraries and/or preparation metadata</figcaption>
+<figcaption>Click on the option <strong>+More</strong> to add Libraries and/or Preparations metadata</figcaption>

 * To add libraries, click on **Libraries** and select the tabular file to import from your local computer.
 * To add preparations, click on **Preparations** and select the tabular file to import from your local computer.

-Both types of files are linked to the samples metadata file (from the Samples tab) via the **SampleSource ID** column.
+Both types of files are linked to the samples metadata file (from the Samples tab) via the **Sample Source ID** column.
 Ensure this column is included in all files to maintain the link between sample metadata, libraries, and preparations.

 ![53LibrariesPreparations.png](doc-odm-user-guide/images/53LibrariesPreparations.png)
 <figcaption>Click on <strong>+More</strong> to add additional metadata to your study, such as Libraries and Preparations metadata.
 This step is optional</figcaption>